 In the late 1950s, the vestry purchased land at the top of Queen Anne Hill with a view toward rebuilding St. Paul’s in the neighborhood’s more affluent, residential quarter.
 At the same time, a rector by the name of John Lockerby was recruited by the parish.
 Father Lockerby convinced the vestry to sell the newly acquired property on Galer Street to stay at its current, historic site with the explicit purpose of remaining closer to the city.

-Father Lockerby’s urban sensibilities were rooted in the words of the parish’s patron, St. Paul, in the Acts of the Apostles: “Get up and go into the city, where you will be told what you must do.”
+Father Lockerby’s urban sensibilities were rooted in the words of the parish’s patron, St. Paul, in the Acts of the Apostles: “Rise up and go into the city, where you will be told what you must do.”
 (Acts 9:6).
 To this day, St. Paul’s parish retains a strong urban identity and sense of mission to a diverse, cosmopolitan population; a sense of connection to the city and outreach to the disenfranchised of our funky, vibrant, uptown neighborhood.
 At the same time, Father Lockerby was instrumental in the parish’s endeavor to raze the original wood-frame structure (which was, reportedly, damaged beyond repair) and erect a soaring new modern structure, contemporaneous with the Seattle World’s Fair of 1962.

-Following The Reverend John Lockerby’s historic and landmark tenure, St. Paul’s fully developed into a city parish with a distinctive and accepting outreach to a diverse, urban population.
+Following the Reverend John Lockerby’s historic and landmark tenure, St. Paul’s fully developed into a city parish with a distinctive and accepting outreach to a diverse, urban population.
 Our Anglo-Catholic identity was also more deliberately cultivated during this period.

-The 1980s witnessed the incumbency of The Reverend Peter Moore.
+The 1980s witnessed the incumbency of the Reverend Peter Moore.
 This was a significant period in the cyclical history of St. Paul’s as it was in many ways marked by the AIDS pandemic devastating urban populations across America.
 St. Paul’s walked with the disenfranchised when it was the only religious body doing so.

 Father Moore is famous for proclaiming, through Seattle’s media channels, the parish’s willingness to host memorial services for any friends and family devastated by the loss of a loved one to AIDS, irrespective of their faith affiliation.
 During this time, St. Paul’s lost a significant portion of its own parish population to AIDS.
 The church was full of bodies, grief and sadness during this period.
 Through it all, St. Paul’s remains proud of its role as a sacred house of support, solace and comfort during this tragic time in history.

 The Reverend Morrie Hauge was called to the parish in the 1990s.
-St. Paul’s first openly gay and partnered incumbent, Father Hauge continued to extend the olive branch of welcome to Seattle’s LGTB community.
+St. Paul’s first openly gay and partnered rector, Father Hauge continued to extend the olive branch of welcome to Seattle’s LGTB community.
 Following Father Hauge’s retirement in the early 2000s, the parish experienced an extended interim period, which also saw a measurable decline in numbers and attendance.

-In 2005, The Reverend Melissa Skelton was called to St. Paul’s as our 10th Rector, to lead the parish into a deeper ministry of spirituality, community, and growth, all out of the basic progressive Anglo-Catholic identity of the parish.
+In 2005, the Reverend Melissa Skelton was called to St. Paul’s as our 10th Rector, to lead the parish into a deeper ministry of spirituality, community, and growth, all out of the basic progressive Anglo-Catholic identity of the parish.
 Mother Melissa began her service to St. Paul’s by deliberately and explicitly inviting and welcoming young families to the parish.
 St. Paul’s built a Godly Play program and young couples with children joined to participate in it.

 By 2012, the parish was thriving with young families; 22 people, mostly infants, were baptized in 2012.
 St. Paul’s parish tripled in size under Melissa Skelton’s leadership.
 In 2009, under Mother Melissa’s leadership, the parish committed itself to a self-funded capital campaign and ambitious building renovation.
 A fully restored and rejuvenated nave reopened its doors on Christmas Eve 2011.